whitneyburton/portfolios/students/1605/ben-pepper/template.markdown

 This project built on flashcards by having us not only read from a txt file but also write to an output file as well.
 We had to convert strings of english words to a 2x3 matrix or braille charecters and back again.
 This involved not only being able to read the file correctly but also making sure that the output was displayed in the correct format.

 (Comments)
+clean code
+converts from English to Braille talked about refactoring three methods into one by identifying the dynamic value try using enumerables instead of while in order to iterate

 (score)
+1. Overall Functionality  1.5

+2. Fundamental Ruby & Style  3

+3. Test-Driven Development  2: Conversion class is well tested; would like to see File Accessor class tested in addition to functionality that is not yet implemented.

+4. Breaking Logic into Components  3: Application has multiple components with defined responsibilities (would like to see mulitiple components pattern continue to be used for building out remaining functionality.

 ## Team